charlotteamian/Fortuna/README.md

 # Fortuna

-Fortuna is a local-first personal wealth tracker for Android and the web.
+Fortuna is a local-first personal wealth tracker for Android.
 It helps track accounts, assets, liabilities, net worth history, product details, and exports without sending personal financial records to a backend service.

 The Android package name is `com.fortuna.wealthtracker`.